JWP Consulting GK

 Everything old is new.

-But then I remind myself of how pleasant it is to write even just HTML with SvelteKit.
+I remind myself of how pleasant writing even just HTML with SvelteKit is.
 If only I could use Svelte components and pages in Django.
 Yes, some ideas around there exist.
-There is dxsvelte and it looks fun to use.
+There’s dxsvelte and it looks fun to use.

 Caddy